olethrosjv/stackbit-site-2/src/pages/about.md

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, is an amateur chef specializing in Southern cuisine.
+As a hobby, he is an amateur chef specializing in Southern cuisine.

 *Thank You for reading!*